NatronGitHub/Natron/BUGS.md

 Here is a list of know bugs, ordered by priority from high to low:

-- There are lots of race conditions in ViewerGL: the data structures are accessed and modified from various threads.

 - curve editor bugs:
    - "show in curve editor" (in the A button) doesn't work after deleting an animation and setting a new first key
-   - moving a keyframe handle above the max value of a param (try with the "gain" ofx pugin) pushes it towards infinity, and after that it's impossible to edit the curve. the only slution is to deete the animation
-   - when there are min/max values, "end" tangents (before first and after last keyframe) can be edited correctly, and the animated values are OK (linear, then clamped to [min,max], but the displayed curve is wrong (it should be two straight lines when the value goes outside of [min,max])

 - Setting a project format with a pixel aspect ratio different of 1 and then setting the viewer fullscreen will mess it up and make it unusable.